vutting4221/akash/_docs/examples/provider/README.md

 ### Working Directory

-Create staging directory and cd into it
+Create staging directory and cd into it.

 ```sh
 mkdir akash-demo && cd akash-demo